nabeelio/QuantConnectDockerExample/QuantConnect.Algorithm.CSharp/README.md

 packages so autocomplete still works.

 1. Create your algorithm file.
 Make sure the namespace is `QuantConnect.Algorithm`.
 See `NabeelTestAlgo.cs`
+  * Restore the nuget packages in either Visual Studio or Rider, which enables auto-complete to work properly
 2. Add your cs file to the `Algorithm.CSharp.csproj` file, in the `<Compile Include="..." />` section
 3. Edit the `config.json` file (your algorithm file, the API key)
 4. Compile and run with Docker: